qualcomm/resource-tuner/docs/README.md

 # Extension Interface

-The Resource-tuner framework allows target chipsets to extend its functionality and customize it to their use-case.
+The URM framework allows target chipsets to extend its functionality and customize it to their use-case.
 Extension interface essentially provides a series of hooks to the targets or other modules to add their own custom behaviour.
 This is achieved through a lightweight extension interface.
 This happens in the initialisation phase before the service is ready for requests.

 Specifically the extension interface provides the following capabilities:
 - Registering custom resource handlers